What information we need

 Don't be surprised if the name LOINC comes up with differs from the one you proposed.
 It's our job to look across the whole database and follow existing naming conventions and models.

-If you are submitting requests for new laboratory tests or other basic clinical measurements, the tools in RELMA are by far the easiest way to make a submission.
+You can submit requests for new laboratory tests and other basic clinical measurements using the tools in RELMA.
 You can send your request to Regenstrief directly from within RELMA.

 Just look for the "Propose Term" button on the mapping screen or File menu and you'll be on your way.

 Don't have RELMA or are submitting complicated content from a survey instrument?